 Researchers from other universities should apply for time through the twice-yearly EPSRC Tier 2 RAP (Resource Allocation Panel)

-Time for Molecular Dynamics applications will only be allocated via the BioSim HEC.
+Time for Molecular Dynamics applications will only be allocated via the HECBioSim consortium.

 To obtain a user account you need:

 SAFE is the user account management system that the Hartree Centre currently use for accessing machines, this is a web account which will show you which projects you belong to, and your accounts associated with them.

 Before applying for a SAFE account it is necessary to prepare an SSH key-pair, this will enable you to provide the public key as part of the SAFE registration.
 Information on generating and using SSH keys is available here for users who have already registered for the Hartree Self Service Portal.

 Further details on the SAFE registration process are available here.

 Use your SAFE account to apply for an account on JADE.
 Select the appropriate project from the drop-down list, found beneath your personal information and any existing login accounts.
 Then enter the JADE project access code which you will have received from the project PI or manager, and then click “Request”.